zopefoundation/z3c.pt/docs/narr/tal.rst

 TAL Statements
 --------------

-A **TAL statement** has a name (the attribute name) and a body (the attribute value).
-For example, a ``content`` statement might look like ``tal:content="string:Hello"``.
+A **TAL statement** has a name (the attribute name) and an argument (the attribute value).
+For example, a ``tal:content`` statement might look like ``tal:content="string:Hello"``.
 The element on which a statement is defined is its **statement element**.
-Most TAL statements require *expressions* (the stuff within the quotes after the "assignment"), but the syntax and semantics of these expressions are not part of TAL.
+Most TAL statements are *expressions*, but the syntax and semantics of these expressions are not part of TAL.

 .. note:: *TALES* is used as the expression language for the "stuff in the quotes" typically.
+TALES is documented separately.

 These are the available TAL statements: